If you have a Honda CR-V and want to upgrade your outdated stereo system, you’ve come to the right spot.

-To upgrade the radio in Honda CR-V you have to detach the dashboard (if needed), remove the old radio, and replace it with the aftermarket stereo.
+To upgrade the radio in Honda CR-V you have to detach the dashboard, remove the old radio, and replace it with the aftermarket stereo.
 When installing a new radio, remember to make the proper wire connections and attach the steering wheel controls.

 As an Amazon Associate, ImproveCarAudio will receive a small commission from qualifying purchases made through the links in this article.

 Tip: Aftermarket stereos come with various features like GPS navigation, Bluetooth, and reverse camera capability, which is also standard in most of the new Honda models, however, if you drive older CR-V, you may really benefit from the stereo update and a few specific models will work well in your vehicle.

 From the two din radios, one I would definitely consider is the Alpine INE-W970HD, especially if you want to use it as a multimedia center with the DVD/CD and need a Sat Nav.

 It is costly though, so as a more budget-friendly radio with similar features, I would choose Kenwood DDX26BT.
 It is however not equipped with the Sat Navigation.

 In the article below, I will show you a step-by-step process of replacing the radio in the Honda CR-V and will help you to choose the best aftermarket stereo.